Surfboardv2ray/batch-fragment-scanner/README.md

 and then type and send `y` to confirm.
 Now you can run the .ps1 file.

-🎆 After the code runs and finishes up, your logs will be saved at $LOG_FILE's path.
+🎆 After the code runs and finishes up, you'll get the top three (best) pings with their fragment values, and logs will be saved at $LOG_FILE's path.
 The file contains response time with each fragment instance, with the average response time as well.